Skip to main content

 What is a Required Minimum Distribution (RMD)?

-Once you reach age 73, you may be required to withdraw a certain amount of money from your tax-deferred retirement account each year.
+Once you reach age 73 (or other applicable RMD age), you may be required to withdraw a certain amount of money from your tax-deferred retirement account each year.
 That amount is called a required minimum distribution (RMD).

 What is my Required Beginning Date (RBD)?